Live In A Noisy Area? Here's How To Soundproof Your Pad

-This situation isn't hard for urban dwellers to imagine: You've put on the comfiest pair of pajamas and are just about to climb into bed with your favorite book, and that's when it happens: Some jerk honks loudly outside your window, or a group of rowdy neighbors goes nuts with complete disregard for other people's bedtime.
+This situation isn't hard for city dwellers to imagine: You've put on your pyjamas and are just about to climb into bed with your favourite book, and that's when it happens: Sirens, someone honks loudly outside your window, or a group of rowdy neighbours goes nuts with complete disregard for other people's bedtime.
 No matter what the source is, noise pollution is never pleasant.

 Advertisement